stamen/maperture/README.md

 # map-compare

-A web application for comparing webmap GL styles.
+A web application for comparing webmap styles.

 ## Get started